The Nordic Pocket saw is a lightweight and very packable outdoor saw with a super sharp ‘ chainsaw ‘ blade. Read the review or watch the video.

 After 18 months of use the chain of the Nordic Pocket Saw is still almost as crisp as when I got it and deals without complains with the wood I throw at it.
 All I did on the maintenance side is oil the chain now and then.
 I did not sharp it yet because the need is not there.
 But sharping is possible with a small 4 mm round file.

-This is the first time I publish directly in English.
+This is The first time I publish directly in English.
 I do apologise to all my Dutch friends but since a lot of my followers are not Dutch I though this might be a good experiment.
 Please send me a mail with comment.
-Cheers Gijs
+Rajesh Gahlot